Leopard-2019/PREDICTING-PGA-TOUR-PLAYER-S-CHANCE-TO-WIN-A-PGA-TOUR-TOURNAMENT/README.md

 </p>
 </div>

-More insight into the dataset can be gained before finalizing the data preparation by doing the histograms for all the independent variables as shown on Figure 8.
+More insight into the dataset can be gained before finalizing the data preparation by showing the value distribution for all the independent variables as shown on Figure 8.
+As it can be observed, all of them show a quite nice normal distribution.

 </br>
 <p align="center">